Self-awareness is hands down the most important practice I've been developing in my life.

 What I'd like to leave you with is this:

 You can change your patterns, no matter how embedded they may seem, and that way you will change your life.
 It takes an honest look at yourself and deep work, but your thought patterns can be changed, and so can your habitual emotional responses.
-What may now feel an out-of-control reaction or an act of self-sabotage, can become unfamiliar after you train your brain in the right way, and you can create a completely different reality for yourself, which is so worth it.
+What may now feel an out-of-control reaction or an act of self-sabotage, can become unfamiliar after you train your brain in the right way, and you can create a completely different reality for yourself.

-I love working with people 1-to-1, helping them overcome patterns of self-sabotage and self-doubt, in order to achieve what they truly desire and become the brilliant person they're capable of being.
+I love working with people 1-to-1, helping them overcome patterns of self-sabotage and self-doubt, in order to achieve what they truly desire and become the amazing person they want to be.
 Sometimes even feeling stuck may be a pattern of self-sabotage, your mind deceiving you because it fears venturing into the unfamiliar territory of change.
-I've learnt that change is best achieved by lots of self-care, self encouragement and taking gentle but decisive strides forward, towards a vision that excites and energises you.
+I've learnt that change is best achieved by the right balance of self-care, self encouragement and taking gentle but decisive strides forward, towards a vision that excites you.